gerakul/FastSql/README.md

   ```

 ## Getting context
 For doing queries to a database, you need to get a context first.
-There are three types of context based on connection string, connection and transaction respectively.
+There are three types of context based on connection string, connection, and transaction respectively.
 1. To get context based on connection string:
   ```csharp
   var context = provider.CreateContext("your database connection string");